 I have been teaching throughout my bachelor's and master's studies, and I have experience with students of different ages.
 I am always looking for an individual approach that would work best for the student, based on his/her background, experience, interest, and availability to practice between lessons.
 I would say that I am a patient, but at the same time demanding teacher.
 My goal is to inspire the student to enjoy the process (even when it gets tough) and to always reach for the result.

-I received my BM at Mannes College, The New School for Music in NYC and MM at New England Conservatory in Boston.
-I am currently working on my Solo Performance degree in Lucerne, Switzerland and attending the Course of Professional Perfection in Florence, Italy.
+I received my Bachelor of Music Degree at Mannes College, The New School for Music in NYC, Master of Music Degree at New England Conservatory in Boston, Master of Music Major Solo Performance Degree at Hochschule Luzern - Musik, Lucerne, Switzerland and a Post-Graduate Certificate, at Scuola di Musica di Fiesole in Florence, Italy.